chiuzon/svelteWeb3/README.md

 # `svelteWeb3`
-A simple, maximally extensible, dependency minimized framework for building modern dApps
+A simple, dependency minimized package for building modern dApps with Svelte

-## `⚠️ The library is higly unstable`
+## `⚠️ The library is highly unstable`
+`PR are highly appreciated`

 ### Projects using `svelteWeb3`

 `Open a PR to add your project to the list!`

 ### Local Development